 A: Tennessee, Arkansas, Mississippi, & Louisiana offer warm spring cycling on smooth roads with gentle terrain.
 Along this segment of the Mississippi River, only one month separates frost from sweltering heat, and has zero chance of a hurricane.
-As in the past we have again specified April, the perfect spring month to cycle this prime portion of the American South.
+As in the past we have again specified the first week of April, the perfect spring month to cycle this prime portion of the American South.
 Short sleeve cycling with days in the low 70’s.
 Sunny days without steep hills or bothersome traffic.
-Our 8-day Memphis to New Orleans Cycling Cruise is taking place April 5 to 12, 2022.
+Our 8-day Memphis to New Orleans Cycling Cruise is taking place March 31 to April 7, 2024.

-Additionally, with this schedule we reach Natchez in time to experience the final week of Spring Pilgrimage, when the guides are in period costumes, and gardens will be in full bloom.
+Additionally, with this schedule we reach Natchez in time to experience one of the final weeks of Spring Pilgrimage, when the guides are in period costumes, and gardens will be in full bloom.
 Moreover this tour’s mild terrain is perfect for early season fitness.

 Q: What’s the cost?

 A: Our first-in stateroom pricing for this 8-day cycling cruise starts at $3,299 per-person.
 Booking early is easy and RISK FREE due to our 14-day Cancellation Policy.
 Our reservations page shows pricing of available staterooms.